bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 ### Update Nuget Packages

-I updated the following nuget packages in the Xamarin.core project and the Android.project.
+I updated the following NuGet packages in the Xamarin.core project and the Android.project.

 ```bash
     Xamarin.Forms" Version="5.0.0.2244